 That was another important lesson for me.
 Sometimes, longstanding quality of work is an effective company brand in and of itself.

 In other words, sometimes, a brand is not an arrangement of colors and shapes on a page.
 A brand can be a slogan, or a radio broadcast, or a value statement, or a commitment, or even just a smile.

 We returned to our motto, "We Do Good Work," thinking through what that would mean for our clients and for us.
 We've always focused on what would be most cost-effective for our clients and their potential customers.
 This is especially true for something as commercial as logo design and branding work.

 So that's what we've done.
 We've developed a pricing package based on our understanding of our client's budgets, recognizing the value we can bring to them as designers who've spend decades in the industry.
 And we're pleased to present those prices to you today.

 About the Author

 Noah recently graduated the John Brown University graphic design program and is now IDC's resident rookie and yes-man: he juggles the hats of an SEO, web designer, social media specialist, content writer, and graphic designer.
-In his free time, he writes a blog, volunteers at the student newspaper, and casts illusion spells as a Level 3 Half-elf Wizard.
+In his free time, he writes a blog, sips chai lattes, and stares out rainy windows.